csci3395-f19/spark-in-class-code-catererica/sql.md

 ### What fraction of students who submit an answer for a function question eventually get it right?

 1551 / 2013 if 1 = true

 or

 462/2013 if 0 = true

+## Question 9

+### 9. How many courses have given questions of the "lambda" type?

+9 courses

+## Question 10

+### Which user, by userid, has the most correct answers?
+How many do they have?

+userid: 156

+correct answers: 106

+## Question 11

+### What are the three most common spec_types for variables in the problems?

+The 3 most common spec_types are:

+1st: 0

+2nd: 2

+3rd: 3

+## Question 12

+### What fraction of quizzes have coding questions?

+To my understanding, coding questions are "question_type = 1" in the code_answers table.